ITU-BDSA2024-GROUP19/Chirp/docs/report.md

 ## How to make _Chirp!_ work locally

+### How to run the project from source code

-- Environment variables for the database connection string and the Azure storage connection string depends of if you run the sourcecode directly, which is seen as development state, or run from the published project.
-If not in development state, enivorment variables are needed to be set.
+- Environment variables for the database connection string and the Azure storage connection string depends on if you run the sourcecode directly, which is seen as development state, or not.
+If not in development state, environment variables are needed to be set.
 - If in development state, database will be stored directly in memory and the default stock image will be shown, instead of those provided by the Azure cloud storage.
-Environment variables are not needed to be set, but can still be set in development state.
+Environment variables are not needed to be set, but can still be set for the enhanced experience in development state.
 - Examples of these environment variables is: `$env:CHIRPDBPATH=":memory:"`, `$env:CHIRPDBPATH='C:/Temp/db.db'`, `$env:AZURE_STORAGE_CONNECTION_STRING="DefaultEndpointsProtocol=https;AccountName=chirpstorage;AccountKey=yourkey;EndpointSuffix=core.windows.net"` etc.

 - Warnings of deprecated or old dependencies can be fixed by deleting old packages from the running machines NuGet cache.
 This can be done by running `dotnet nuget locals all --clear` in the terminal.
 Or manually deleting the packages from `C:\Users\<INSERT_YOUR_OWN_USERNAME>\.nuget\packages` and delete the packages that are no longer needed.
 - Example of this issue could be the .nuget\packages\system.text.json that is being relied on in the project by the package Azure.Storage.Blobs.
 This states that System.Text.Json ≥ 6.0.10 is needed, but this allows for packages that are older and have warnings and secuirity issues.

-- If above steps are followed, the project should be able to run with the simple `dotnet run` command.
+- If above steps are followed, the project should be able to run with the simple `dotnet run` command in your preferred IDE.

+### How to run the published program

+- download the .tar.gz file from the release page on github.
+- extract the file
+- Since the project is published to linux, the project can be run by running the `Chirp.Web` file in the bash terminal.
+- Remember to minimum have the environment variable for the database location set, and optional set the Azure storage connection string.
+- Examples of these environment variables is: `$env:CHIRPDBPATH=":memory:"`, `$env:CHIRPDBPATH='C:/Temp/db.db'`, `$env:AZURE_STORAGE_CONNECTION_STRING="DefaultEndpointsProtocol=https;AccountName=chirpstorage;AccountKey=yourkey;EndpointSuffix=core.windows.net"` etc.
+- Run in the linux bash terminal by running dotnet `Chirp.Web`

 ## How to run test suite locally

 # Ethics